iceBear67/iceBear67/README.md

 # About [iceBear](https://nstd.sfclub.cc)

 An amateur developer who is learning, creating and loving things. 😘
-He is also learning senior school cources, but sometimes seems like a junior student.
+He is also learning senior school cources, but seems like a junior student sometimes.

 Using ArchLinux & KDE.
 Appearing everywhere, and you can find him from below.